deta/space-docs/src/pages/docs/en/reference/spacefile.md

 *Optional*

-Specify actions that perform certain tasks inside your app on a specific trigger like a schedule.
+Use `actions` to specify actions that perform certain tasks inside your app on a specific trigger like a schedule.

 ```yaml
 micros: